Oriental rug: Forgery

 Oriental rugs have always attracted collectors' interest, and sold at high prizes.
 This has also been an incentive for fraudulent behaviour.
 Techniques used traditionally in rug restoration, like replacing knots, or re-weaving parts of a rug, can also be used to modify a rug so as to appear older or more valuable than it actually is.
 Old flatweaves can be unravelled to obtain longer threads of yarn which can then be re-knitted into rugs.
 These forgeries are able to overcome chromatographic dye analysis and radiocarbon dating, since they make use of period material.

 The Romanian artisan Teodor Tuduc has become famous for his fake oriental rugs, and the stories which he delivered in order to gain credibility.
 The quality of his forgeries was such that some of his rugs found their way into museum collections, and “Tuduc rugs” have themselves become collectable.

 Rugs by regions

-Oriental rugs can be classified by their region of origin, each of which represents different strands of tradition: Persian rugs, Pakistani rugs, Arabian rugs, Anatolian rugs, Kurdish rugs, Caucasian rugs, Central Asian rugs (Turkmen rugs, Uzbek rugs), Chinese rugs, Tibetan rugs and Indian rugs.
+Oriental rugs can be classified by their region of origin, each of which represents different strands of tradition: Persian rugs, Pakistani rugs, Arabian rugs, Anatolian rugs, Kurdish rugs, Caucasian rugs, Central Asian rugs (Turkmen rugs, Uzbek rugs), Chinese rugs, Tibetan rugs, Bengali rugs and Indian rugs.